FAN XUE

 Enough about me.

-Sea and the sky perturb one another, massing thousands of green islands.
+Sea and sky perturb one another, massing thousands of green islands.

 Who'd have thought every boundary was an abyss?